Associate Professor of English; Director of Graduate Studies in English

 Walter Chapin Simpson Center for the Humanities, Society of Scholars Fellowship, University of Washington, 2008-2009.

-Violent Minds: Modernism and the Criminal (New York: Cambridge University Press).
-Forthcoming.
+Violent Minds: Modernism and the Criminal (New York and Cambridge: Cambridge University Press, 2019).

 “Modernism’s Opposite: John Galsworthy and the Novel Series,” Modernism/modernity.
-Forthcoming.
+Forthcoming September 2019.

 “Preservation and Promotion: Ellery Queen, Magazine Publishing, and the Marketing of Detective Fiction,” The Centrality of Crime Fiction in American Literary Culture, ed.
 Alfred Bendixen and Olivia Carr Edenfield (New York: Routledge, 2017), 101-122.